lateralblast/devices/README.md

 DEVICES
 =======

-Diagram Export in Visio from CSV and Excel and other Sources
+Diagram Export in Visio from CSV (and in the future Excel and other Sources)

 License
 -------